Child ID App

 OJJDP's Missing Children's Day site provides information about this commemoration and highlights publications and additional resources associated with missing children.
 Additionally, the gallery of Missing Children's Day posters is accessible on this site.

-Office for Victims of Crime (OVC): Help Missing and Exploited Children
+Office for Victims of Crime (OVC): Missing Children

 This Web site provides information on rights and services available to victims of child abduction and exploitation.
 Included are links to related organizations that address these issues.